-Multibagger stocks is a popular term used by investors to describe a return of at least 100%.
+Multibagger stocks is a popular term investors use to describe a return of at least 100%.
 For example, if a stock doubles in price, it is an increase of 100% or a 2-bagger.
-If a stock increases by ten times or 1,000% it is called a ten-bagger.
-Whatever percentage the stock price rises by, is the number of ‘bags’ it holds.
+If a stock increases by ten times or 1,000%, it is called a ten-bagger.
+Whatever percentage the stock price rises by is the number of ‘bags’ it holds.

 Table of Contents